Topological cyclic homology via the norm: Introduction

 \subsection{Acknowledgments.}

 The authors would like to thank Lars Hesselholt, Mike Hopkins, and Peter May for many helpful conversations.
-We thank Aaron Royer and Ernie Fontes for helping to identify a serious error in a previous draft.
-We thank Cary Malkiewich for many helpful suggestions regarding the previous draft.
+We thank Lars Hesselholt, Aaron Royer, and Ernie Fontes for helping to identify serious errors in previous drafts.
+We thank Cary Malkiewich for many helpful suggestions regarding a previous draft.
 This project was made possible by the hospitality of AIM, the IMA, MSRI, and the Hausdorff Research Institute for Mathematics at the University of Bonn.